mattumotu/mattumotu.github.io/README.md

 ### RelativeDate

-Need to know the first thursay, third weekend day or last day of a given month?
-This lib is for you.
+Need to know the first thursday, second weekday, third weekend day or last day of a given month?
+This is for you.

 Pages: [https://mattumotu.github.io/relativedate/](https://mattumotu.github.io/relativedate/)